helloumma/Chrome-Extension/README.md

 # Chrome Extension

-This Chrome extension hides social media follower numbers on Twitter and Instagram.
+This Chrome extension hides following and follower numbers on Twitter and Instagram.

 ### 📋Aims of App